Resurrection (Rubens, Antwerp)

 The "closed" view shows two angels in grisaille.

-In the years shortly before and after Rubens, who lived in Antwerp, painted his Descent from the Cross (1612–14), and Raising of the Cross (1610-11) triptychs for the same church.
+In the years shortly before and after Rubens, who lived in Antwerp, painted his Descent from the Cross (1612–14), and Raising of the Cross (1610–11) triptychs for the same church.

+Since early 2026, The Resurrection of Christ has not been on display in the Cathedral of Our Lady due to restoration work.
+This is expected to take at least two years.
+A photograph of the closed triptych now fills the empty space in the cathedral.